Large Powers asymptotics, Khinchin families and Lagrangian distributions

-Gardy, in \cite{Gardy}, gives a nice presentation of the results for $k/n\asymp 1$ and $k/n \to 0$ as $n \to \infty$, from the point of view of saddle-point approximation.
+Gardy, in \cite{Gardy}, gives an excellent presentation of large powers asymptotics for $k/n\asymp 1$ and $k/n \to 0$ as $n \to \infty$, from the point of view of saddle-point approximation.
 See also, De Angelis \cite{Angelis}, for a quite direct approach.
+See also Daniels \cite{Daniels}, particularly \cite[Section 8]{Daniels}, and Good \cite{Good}, particularly \cite[Section 6]{Good}, for saddle point approximations pertaining to probability generating functions.

-If $\psi$ is the probability generating function of a random variable $X$ with values in $\{0,1,2,\ldots\}$, then the $k$-th coefficient of $\psi^n$ is the probability that the sum of $n$ independent copies of $X$ takes the value $k$.
-See Daniels \cite{Daniels}, particularly \cite[Section 8]{Daniels}, and Good \cite{Good}, particularly \cite[Section 6]{Good}, for saddle point approximations pertaining to this application of large powers.
+For general information on power series distributions we refer to Forbes in \cite[Chapter 37]{Forbes} and also to Patil in \cite{Patil}.

-\textbf{Plan of the paper.} Section \ref{section:Khinchin families} reviews the basic theory of Khinchin families.
-Section \ref{section:local central limit continuous families} is devoted to the local central theorem for continuous families of lattice variables.
+\textbf{Plan of the paper.} The ingredients of the approach of this paper are reviewed in Sections 2 and 3.
+The basic theory of Khinchin families in Section \ref{section:Khinchin families}, and the Local Central Limit Theorem for continuous families of lattice variables in Section \ref{section:local central limit continuous families}.